google/tracing-framework/docs/options.md

 * `bl`: Bottom Left.
 * `br`: Bottom Right.

+### wtf.hud.app.mode/wtf.hud.app.endpoint

+The mode used for communicating with the visualizer application.
+May be one of:

+* `page`: If set, `wtf.hud.app.endpoint` is a URL to the page that will be opened in a new window.
+* `remote`: If set, `wtf.hud.app.endpoint` is a `host:port` of a target HTTP server that will listen for POSTs.

 ## App

 App options are only used by the app UI.
 They can be specified to the